War And The Environment

 Wildlife conservation is a non-priority during the war, which lead to unregulated hunting and poaching in some areas for survival.

-The Middle East is among the world’s most climate-vulnerable regions of the world – with rising temperatures, shrinking water resources, and frequent droughts.
+7. Climate Resilience at Risk: The Middle East is among the world’s most climate-vulnerable regions of the world – with rising temperatures, shrinking water resources, and frequent droughts.
 War further exacerbates this vulnerability:

 • Energy systems are destroyed, and pushing reliance on generators and fossil fuels.